 Whether you are an established professional model or you are a new model just starting out there are a few essentials that you will be expected to have with you every time you go on a modeling job, audition or go-see.

 A good model is a prepared model.
 Just think how good you will look if you can say to your client – “Don’t worry, I have that!”
 Your client and agent will love you and you will get booked again and again!

 Here are the basics you should have in your models bag or kit:

 1. Your Book (Portfolio)

-ALWAYS have your book with you at go-sees, interviews and bookings, even if you’ve already been hired for the job.
+ALWAYS have your book with you at go-sees, interviews and bookings, and castings even if you’ve already been hired for the job.
 Your book should contain your photos and modeling comp cards ONLY – no contact sheets, negatives, notes or junk.
 Your book should be neat and tidy, not a catch-all for stuff.